CARV-ICS-FORTH/knot/README.md

 make deploy
 ```

 This will install the necessary CRDs and use the variables to configure the `karvdash.yaml` template found in the [deploy](deploy/) folder.
+Check the `Makefile` for additional, optional variables used by `karvdash.yaml`.

-Create a `templates` directory inside `KARVDASH_PERSISTENT_STORAGE_DIR` to add new templates or override defaults (the ones in [templates](templates/)).
+Create a `templates` directory inside `KARVDASH_PERSISTENT_STORAGE_DIR` to add new service templates or override defaults (the ones in [templates](templates/)).
 Templates placed there will be available as read-only to all users.

 Depending on your setup, you may want to create a custom version of `karvdash.yaml`.
 To deploy the Karvdash Docker image, you must provide mount points for `/db` (persistent storage directory), `/private`, and `/shared`, and set the following variables: